 (Subd (b) amended effective January 1, 2016; previously amended effective September 1, 2000, April 18, 2003, and January 1, 2007.)

 The committee consists of the presiding judge of each superior court.

 (Subd (c) amended effective January 1, 2007; previously amended effective September 1, 2000, and April 18, 2003.)

 (d) Executive Committee

 The advisory committee may establish an Executive Committee that, in addition to other powers provided by the advisory committee, may act on behalf of the full advisory committee between its meetings.

 (Subd (d) amended effective April 18, 2003; adopted effective September 1, 2000.)

 The committee has standing subcommittees on rules and legislation.
 The chair may create other subcommittees as he or she deems appropriate.
 The chair must strive for representation of courts of all sizes on subcommittees.

 (Subd (e) repealed and adopted effective April 18, 2003.)

-The advisory committee must annually submit to the Chief Justice three nominations for the chair of the advisory committee.
-The Chief Justice will select a chair from among the names suggested.
+The advisory committee must annually submit to the Chief Justice one nomination for the chair of the advisory committee.
+Any member of the advisory committee whose term as presiding judge would extend at least through the term of the advisory committee chair is eligible for nomination.
+The nomination must be made by a majority vote of the full advisory committee.
+In the event that no candidate receives a majority vote on the first ballot, subsequent ballots of the top two candidates will occur until a candidate receives a majority vote.
 The chair of the advisory committee serves as chair of any Executive Committee established under (d) and as an advisory member of the Judicial Council.